mksaraf/kubernetes-lab-tutorial/content/users.md

 In the above, the user ``adriano`` will have admin powers only for the ``project`` namespace.
 It gives full control over every resource in that namespace, including the namespace itself.

 Details on the other system roles and bindings can be found on the product documentation.

+## Admission Control
+Many advanced features in Kubernetes require an **Admission Control** plugin to be enabled in order to properly support the feature.
+An admission control plugin intercepts requests to the API server after the request is authenticated and authorized.
+Each admission control plugin is run in sequence before a request is accepted by the API server.
+If any of the plugins in the sequence reject the request, the entire request is rejected.

+The admission control plugins are enabled by starting the apiserver with the ``--admission-control`` option.
+A complete list of admission control plugins are available on the product documentation.